[Novels | Characters | Gallery | Extras | Guestbook | Links]

 For myself, there is one constant presence that grows closer and closer to me…

-“Hikaru, is everything well?”
-I look up and ask him, yet he does not react even a wit.
+“Hikaru, is all well?”
+I gaze up and ask him, yet he does not react even a wit.
 It is as though I am not even here; yet even so, he still walks closer and closer to myself.
 But, perhaps he did not hear me…

 “Hikaru? …Hikaru?”
 I ask becoming louder each time; and still, no reaction.
 We continue walking along.

 I look down, and suddenly notice something a tad concerning…

 Occasionally, I have noticed him twisting and twirling things with his hands, his hair and occasionally his necklace.
-Never did I think too deeply of it, but now I notice it once more—except instead of just a few strands flowing around his fingers, there is so much, wound so tightly, it is becoming a knot!
+Never did I think too deeply of it, yet now I notice it once more—except instead of just a few strands flowing around his fingers, there is so much, wound so tightly, it is becoming a knot!
 And it seems he does not notice at all—!

 Now I ask even more loudly than every time previous, and shake him slightly to get his attention.
 Although I am to the right of him, where his hair mostly obscures his face…I believe I still see him wince.